 Stir the mixture regularly when heating.
 It will start to thicken into a syrupy consistency.
 Once the mixture starts to boil, remove it from heat.

+Place your funnel over the top of the jar.
 Using a ladle scoop the syrup into your jars, wait a few seconds until the mixture settles to the bottom before adding more.
 Do not fill above the jar’s fill line!

 Use a bubble freer or butter-knife to go around the edges of the inside of your jars to free any unnecessary air-the less air the better

-Place the lid on the jar and screw the cap tight until it cannot turn anymore, but no not over tighten it
+Wipe the jar rim with a clean paper towel.
+Place the lid on the jar and screw the cap tight snugly, but do not over-tighten it.

 Repeat this process for the remaining jars.